Quicksteve/YourkitMCP/README.md

 by using the download ZIP option, extract the methods.csv and then run the tool with the appropriate arguments (there's a --help available for more info).

+### Obsolete

+The Yourkit team has added a MCP mapping deobfuscation option themselves; now it is no longer neccessary to use this.

 ### Disclaimer

 This software is in no way associated with the Yourkit product or the YourKit GmbH.
 The code was written using a hex